Ignacio Comonfort: Plan of Tacubaya

-The conservative conspirators were now sounding out the support of the governors for a plan to suppress congress and restore Comonfort's emergency powers.
-Members of Comonfort's own government, Minister Payno and General Félix María Zuloaga were accused of plotting against the constitution, which caused much displeasure in congress, but finally Zuloaga was indicted.
-After coming to an arrangement with certain governors, the conspirators in a suburb of Mexico City declared the Plan of Tacubaya on the morning of 17 December to set aside the national constitution.
-The supreme control of the government was to be entrusted to Ignacio Comonfort who was to convoke within three months another constitutional congress for framing another constitution more in line with the national will, to be submitted to a national plebiscite and in the event of its non acceptance to be returned to the congress for an amendment.
+The conservative conspirators were now sounding out the support of the governors for a plan to suppress Congress and restore Comonfort's emergency powers.
+Members of Comonfort's government, Minister Payno and General Félix María Zuloaga were accused of plotting against the constitution, which caused much displeasure in Congress, but finally, Zuloaga was indicted.
+After arranging with certain governors, the conspirators in a suburb of Mexico City declared the Plan of Tacubaya on the morning of 17 December to set aside the national constitution.
+The supreme control of the government was to be entrusted to Ignacio Comonfort who was to convoke within three months another constitutional congress for framing another constitution more in line with the national will, to be submitted to a national plebiscite and in the event of its non-acceptance to be returned to the congress for an amendment.
 The president was to rule with a consultative council composed of one representative from each state.

-On 17 December, congress made a solemn protest against the Plan of Tacubaya, and declared the Comonfort's authority had now ended.
+On 17 December, congress made a solemn protest against the Plan of Tacubaya and declared that Comonfort's authority had now ended.
 Zuloaga's brigade occupied the capital and dissolved the congress.
-Benito Juarez, president of the Supreme Court and Isidoro Olvera, president of the congress were arrested.
+Benito Juárez, president of the Supreme Court and Isidoro Olvera, president of the Congress were arrested.
 The ayuntamiento of Mexico City was also dissolved.
 On 19 December, Comonfort officially announced that he had accepted the Plan of Tacubaya.
 He released a manifesto explaining his motives, expounding that he viewed the Plan of Tacubaya as an opportunity for a moderate compromise and viewing the alternative as anarchy.

 Seventy deputies reassembled in Querétaro and aired their protests.
-A council of state was installed on 25 December in which skeptical voices opined that it was impossible to bring about the reconciliating that Comonfort sought.
+A council of state was installed on 25 December in which skeptical voices opined that it was impossible to bring about the reconciliation that Comonfort sought.
 On 30 December the strategic state of Vera Cruz abandoned the Plan of Tacubaya, convincing Comonfor that his new government's position was precarious.

 Resignation

-Comonfort now sought to move away from the government he himself had helped bring to power.
+Comonfort now sought to move away from the government he had helped bring to power.
 He made known to troops in the interior his repentance of having supported the Plan of Tacubaya and to surrender the executive over to the president of the Supreme Court.
 He thought at one point of even joining the troops to fight against the reactionists.
 His ruling council now advised him to make a complete retraction.
 Minister of War Garcia Conde proposed a conference of state governors to reconcile the country, but it was rejected.

 On the morning of 11 January, more troops near the capital joined the Plan of Tacubaya.
 Comonfort resolved to go with 5,000 loyal troops to the headquarters of the constitutionalists.
 He intended to step down from the government and hand over the presidency to his constitutional successor, the president of the Supreme Court, who was Benito Juarez.
 Comonfort released him from his imprisonment, and Juarez left for Guanajuato where on 19 January, he established a government.